LukeShortCloud/rootpages/markdown/ansible.md

 * ansible_host = The IP address or hostname of the server.
 * ansible_port = A custom SSH port (i.e., if not using the standard port 22).
 * ansible_connection = These options specify how to log in to execute tasks.
-Valid options are "ssh" to remotely connect to the server (this is the default behavior), "local" to run as the current user, and "chroot" to change into a different main root file system.
+    * ssh = Run commands over a remote SSH connection (default).
+    * local = Run on the local system.
+    * chroot = Run commands in a directory using chroot.
 * ansible_user = The SSH user.
 * ansible_pass = The SSH user's password.
 This is very insecure to keep passwords in plain text files so it is recommended to use SSH keys or pass the "--ask-pass" option to ansible when running tasks.
 * ansible_ssh_private_key_file = Specify the private SSH key to use for accessing the server(s).